learn-co-curriculum/ruby-symbols/README.md

 ##Difference between a symbol and a string

-###Strings are mutable.
+###Strings are Mutable

-Strings are *mutable*, meaning that we can manipulate them in various ways of adding, removing, or replacing characters.
+Strings are *mutable*, meaning that we can manipulate them in various ways by adding, removing, or replacing characters.
 For example, it is perfectly reasonable to change 'Steven' to 'Steve' in Ruby.

 ```ruby
 "Steven".chomp("n")
   #=> "Steve"
 ```

 Ruby accounts for that possible mutability by allocating more memory for it.
-Every time you create a string, *it creates a new object in memory*, even if the string text is identical.
+Every time you create a string, *it creates a new object in memory*, even if the string text is identical to another one you've already created.
 Ruby has to store each of them separately because any one of them may change in the future.
 We can test this by asking an object for its `object_id`—a handle that Ruby uses to track it in memory.

 Drop into `IRB` in your terminal to play around with the following code: